 It’s a beautiful thing.

 No, really, it is.
-Just hear me out now – and this is for both women and men.
-So men, read the rest too!
+Just hear me out now – and this is for both people who menstruate, and those who don’t.

 It’s no secret that women aren’t expected to fully inhabit our bodies.
 We are seen as objects in this world.